vmuk7520/Arm1-and-Testing-Rig-ROS-MoveIt/README.md

    	* [testing_rig_moveit](#testing_rig_moveit)

 ## Introduction:
-This guide provides a comprehensive overview of using ROS and MoveIt to control ANT61's Arm1 and the associated testing rig.
+This guide provides a comprehensive overview of using ROS and MoveIt to control ANT61's Arm1 and the Testing Rig.
 By following these instructions, you'll be able to set up, configure, and operate the system effectively.
 This guide is intended for robotics who are familiar with ROS and MoveIt.

 ## Before we start:
 * __Ubuntu Installation__ :